 - Applying intuitive eating and non-diet approaches in practice

 - Behaviour change coaching

 - SEO blog writing – content creating

-Throughout my career I have worked in a diverse range of places from charities, academia, a social enterprise, nurseries, schools, community centres and now private practice.
+Throughout my career of over 15 years, I have worked in a diverse range of places from charities, academia, a social enterprise, nurseries, schools, community centres and now private practice.